Pepi, Steffen left off US World Cup roster, Ream, Wright on

 “He’s playing in the best league in the world and he’s playing at a very high level,” Berhalter said.

 Cameron Carter-Vickers, a son of former NBA player Howard Carter, also was picked as a central defender.
-Carter-Vickers, Johnson, goalkeeper Ethan Horvath, Scally and Wright did not appear in any of the 14 qualifiers.
+Carter-Vickers, Johnson, Scally, Wright and goalkeeper Ethan Horvath did not appear in any of the 14 qualifiers.

-Shaq Moore was picked as a backup right back over Reggie Cannon and Cristian Roldan ahead of Malik Tillman in midfield, where Berhalter called Arriola “the odd man out.”
+Shaq Moore was picked as a backup over Reggie Cannon at right back and Cristian Roldan ahead of Malik Tillman in midfield, where Berhalter called Arriola “the odd man out.”

 “These past few days have been extremely difficult.
 Some of the hardest I’ve had in a while,” Arriola wrote on Twitter.
 “I am heartbroken.”

 Johnson, 33, was a surprise pick over Steffen, who started six qualifiers.
-He was sitting on a sofa at his home in Hoboken, New Jersey.
+He received the news while sitting on a sofa at his home in Hoboken, New Jersey.

 Nine players are from Major League Soccer; eight are with English clubs; two each are based in Germany, Italy and Spain; and one apiece plays in France, Scotland and Turkey.